Although meditation was once viewed exclusively as a spiritual practice, times have changed.

 Did you know that most medical websites provide information on its health benefits?

-Major newspapers, such as the New York Times and Huffington Post have reported on the scientific research.
-Meditation is now being incorporated into many inter-disciplinary fields and across the world, from standardized testing methods to pain management.
+Major newspapers, such as the New York Times and Huffington Post have reported on the scientific research, guided meditation for women is now being incorporated into many inter-disciplinary fields and across the world, from standardized testing methods to pain management.
 Even the U.S. Marines are learning techniques.

 You probably know that meditation reduces stress and promotes emotional well-being.
 The practice helps one gain perspective, calm, peace, and balance, as well as increase self-awareness and reduce negative emotions.